ddle/qemu_pxa270/arm/readme.txt

 BUILD QEMU
 ----------------------------------

-To build this under Windows (a binary is provided in case you give up)
+To build this under Windows (a binary is provided in case you give up):

+0. download the archive in qemu_archive folder, unpack it, then put spitz.c (overwrite) into qemu/hw/arm, the rest in qemu/ you may use them with the most recent qemu from https://github.com/qemu/qemu, however their locations will be different.
+Also it is not guaranteed that these patches will compatible anymore (may fail to compile)
-1. take a look at this first:
+1. take a look at this:
 http://hpoussineau.free.fr/qemu/buildenv/HOWTO-_compile_Qemu_under_Windows_for_i386_and_x86_64_emulation_targets.pdf
 and
 http://wiki.qemu.org/Hosts/W32
 2. get MinGW, then open MinGW terminal
 3. Follow instruction in step 1 to get additional libraries, be patient, this step can be very daunting.
 General method is download the tar packet, unpack, ./configure, make then make install.
 Additional libraries used in my case: gettext, glib, libiconv, pixman, SDL, zlib
 4. Assuming step 3 is done, follow instruction in step 1 to compile qemu.
-I use (get the qemu archive first) cd qemu
+I use cd qemu
 	./configure --target-list="arm-softmmu" --prefix=/F/qemu_build
 	make